 Liberty Wildlife was incorporated in January, 1981 by Dr. Katherine Orr.
 As a veterinarian who specialized in wildlife, in particular wild birds, she was the most experienced person in the area dealing with wildlife.
 Seeing a need for a facility that specialized in the care of injured orphaned wild animals, she incorporated Liberty Wildlife as a not for profit organization with a mission for caring for wildlife species and wildlife education.
 The organization has grown and prospered over the past 31 years growing from a small organization taking in 85 animals the first year with a volunteer staff of 3.
 Each year the group took in more animals, began training animals to use in education, publishing a newsletter and appearing on television, radio, and in the papers.
 With each appearance the volunteer staff grew and became more and more professional to the current award winning organization of today.

-- to the prestigious Valley Forward President’s Award and the Crescordia Award,
+- The prestigious Arizona Forward’s President’s Award and the Crescordia Award

-- induction into the Game and Fish Wildlife Hall of Fame, and the
+- Induction into the Game and Fish Wildlife Hall of Fame

 - Arizona Chapter of the Wildlife Society 2016 Conservation Award